-In the last few years I have had several group and solo exhibitions in Vancouver and Toronto and Portland OR, and my work can be found in corporate and private collections across Canada, Britain, the United States and Australia.”
+In the last few years I have had several group and solo exhibitions in Vancouver, Toronto, Winnipeg and Washington DC, and my work can be found in corporate and private collections across Canada, Britain, the United States and Australia.

 Sarah Gee Miller